|DATE:||August 27, 2021|

 In order to participate under the flexibilities for sodium, whole grains, vegetable subgroups, milk variety, low-fat flavored milk, and the age/grade groups, local program operators must contact the state agency for approval to use this waiver and provide the state agency any necessary information to complete the report requirements discussed below.
 The state agency must consider approval of this waiver for whole grains, vegetable subgroups, milk variety, low-fat flavored milk, and the age/grade groups on a case-by-case basis.
 For sodium, state agencies should allow all local program operators to implement sodium flexibilities because, due to COVID–19 safety concerns, many schools are relying on grab-and-go or shelf-stable foods that are pre-packaged, many which are higher in sodium than the foods that were typically used by schools prior to COVID–19.
 State agencies must report to the FNS regional office regarding these flexibilities.
 When reviewing requests from local program operators, the state agency should consider requests that are targeted and justified with a demonstrated need, based on plans to support access to nutritious meals while minimizing potential exposure to COVID–19.

-FNS offers these meal pattern flexibilities to support a successful reopening of schools in school year 2021-2022.
+FNS offers these meal pattern flexibilities to support a successful reopening of schools in SY 2021-22.
 To ensure the safety of students, families, and school food service professionals, schools may continue to use alternative meal service models to support social distancing in the new school year.
 FNS recognizes that meeting the meal pattern requirements can be challenging when serving meals outside the cafeteria.
 However, FNS also appreciates the importance of offering age-appropriate meals and meeting other meal pattern requirements, and expects that operators look to other alternatives prior to utilizing these flexibilities.
 FNS expects and strongly encourages program operators to maintain and meet the nutrition standards for each program to the greatest extent possible.
 Federal procurement regulations continue to apply.
 As a reminder, procurement regulations permit an exception at 2 CFR 200.320(c)(3), for noncompetitive proposals when there is a public emergency that will not permit a delay.

-As required by Section 2202(d) of the FFCRA, each state that elects to be subject to the meal pattern flexibilities must submit a report to the Secretary not later than 1 year after the date such state elected to receive the flexibilities.
-In order to use these flexibilities, local program operators must be prepared to provide the state agency with any necessary information to complete the reporting requirements.
+As required by Section 2202(d) of the FFCRA, each state that elects to be subject to the meal pattern flexibilities must submit a report to the Secretary not later than 1 year after the date such state elected to receive the flexibilities.2 In order to use these flexibilities, local program operators must be prepared to provide the state agency with any necessary information to complete the reporting requirements.
 The report must include:

 - A summary of the use of the meal pattern flexibilities by the state agency and local program operators, and